-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2013, Institutional Characteristics component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2015, Institutional Characteristics component.

 Figure 5.
-Average net price of attendance for full-time, first-time degree/certificate-seeking undergraduate students receiving grant or scholarship aid: 2010-11 to 2012-13
+Average net price of attendance for full-time, first-time degree/certificate-seeking undergraduate students, who were awarded grant or scholarship aid: 2012-13 to 2014-15

-NOTE: Average net price is for full-time, first-time degree/certificate-seeking undergraduate students and is generated by subtracting the average amount of federal, state/local government, and institutional grant and scholarship aid from the total cost of attendance.
+NOTE: Average net price is for full-time, first-time degree/certificate-seeking undergraduate students and is generated by subtracting the average amount of federal, state/local government, and institutional grant and scholarship awarded aid from the total cost of attendance.
 Total cost of attendance is the sum of published tuition and required fees, books and supplies, and the average room and board and other expenses.
 For details, see the Methodological Notes.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2013, Institutional Characteristics component; Winter 2013-14, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2015, Institutional Characteristics component and Winter 2015-16, Student Financial Aid component.

 Figure 6.
-Percent of full-time, first-time degree/certificate-seeking undergraduate students who received grant or scholarship aid from the federal government, state/local government, or the institution, or loans, by type of aid: 2012-13
+Percent of full-time, first-time degree/certificate-seeking undergraduate students who were awarded grant or scholarship aid from the federal government, state/local government, or the institution, or loans, by type of aid: 2014-15

-NOTE: Any grant aid above includes grant or scholarship aid from the federal government, statel/local government, or the institution.
+NOTE: Any grant aid above includes grant or scholarship aid awarded from the federal government, state/local government, or the institution.
 Federal grants includes Pell grants and other federal grants.
-Any loans includes federal loans and other loans to students.
+Any loans includes federal loans and other loans awarded to students.
 For details on how students are counted for financial aid reporting, see Cohort Determination in the Methodological Notes.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2013-14, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2015-16, Student Financial Aid component.

 Figure 7.
-Average amounts of grant or scholarship aid from the federal government, state/local government, or the institution, or loans received, by full-time, first-time degree/certificate-seeking undergraduate students, by type of aid: 2012-13
+Average amounts of grant or scholarship aid from the federal government, state/local government, or the institution, or loans awarded to full-time, first-time degree/certificate-seeking undergraduate students, by type of aid: 2014-15

-NOTE: Any grant aid above includes grant or scholarship aid from the federal government, statel/local government, or the institution.
+NOTE: Any grant aid above includes grant or scholarship aid awarded from the federal government, state/local government, or the institution.
 Federal grants includes Pell grants and other federal grants.
-Any loans includes federal loans and other loans to students.
+Any loans includes federal loans and other loans awarded to students.
 Average amounts of aid were calculated by dividing the total aid awarded by the total number of recipients in each institution.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2013-14, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2015-16, Student Financial Aid component.